DDorj/test/README_PROJECT.md

 ## 📄 License

-This project is proprietary to Ayanga Store.
+This project is proprietary to Tech Store.

 ## 🤝 Contributing